vemonet/openroute-mcp/README.md

 ### 📡 Use streamable HTTP server

-Connect to a running streamable HTTP MCP server.
+Connect to a running streamable HTTP MCP server, such as [openroute-mcp.onrender.com/mcp](https://openroute-mcp.onrender.com/mcp)

 In VSCode `mcp.json` you should have the following: